-- accurately assess disease and technology trends and market needs; - · maintain strong research and development capabilities; - optimize our manufacturing and procurement processes to predict and control costs; - · manufacture and deliver products in a timely manner and in sufficient quantities; - increase customer awareness and acceptance of our products; - minimize the time and cost required to obtain required regulatory clearances and approvals; - · anticipate and compete effectively with other vaccine product developers, manufacturers and marketers; - price our products competitively; and - construct product lines in time of which meet the new China good manufacturing practice, or GMP, standards issued on February 28, 2011.
+- accurately assess disease and technology trends and market needs; - maintain strong research and development capabilities; - optimize our manufacturing and procurement processes to predict and control costs; - manufacture and deliver products in a timely manner and in sufficient quantities; - increase customer awareness and acceptance of our products; - minimize the time and cost required to obtain required regulatory clearances and approvals; - anticipate and compete effectively with other vaccine product developers, manufacturers and marketers; - price our products competitively; and - construct product lines in time of which meet the new China good manufacturing practice, or GMP, standards implemented on March 1, 2011.

-Although we were profitable from 2007 through 2009, we incurred a loss in 2010 and may not be able to return to profitability again in the future.
+Although we were profitable from 2007 through 2009, we incurred losses in 2010 and 2011 and may not be able to return to profitability again in the future.

 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 We have incurred substantial losses since our inception.
-Although we first became profitable for the year ended December 31, 2007, we incurred a loss in 2010 due to negative external factors, such as the unfounded media reports about vaccine safety in the Shanxi province of China, which negatively impacted the vaccine demand in the Chinese market, and other issues related to vaccine products in China.
+Although we first became profitable for the year ended December 31, 2007 and were profitable from 2007 through 2009, we incurred losses in both 2010 and 2011.
 We cannot assure you when we will be profitable again in the future.
-We incurred net losses attributable to stockholders of \$700,000 in 2006 and we recorded a net income attributable to stockholders of \$7.7 million, \$8.0 million and \$20.0 million for the fiscal year ended December 31, 2007, 2008, and 2009, respectively.
-In 2010, we recorded a net loss of \$8.5 million attributable to stockholders.
-Our losses have principally stemmed from our dropped sales, unsold inventories that were written off, increased spending on research & development, increased administrative expenses and deprecation related to new subsidiaries of Sinovac Dalian.
+We incurred net losses attributable to stockholders of \$8.5 million and \$0.8 million in 2010 and 2011, respectively.
+Our losses have principally stemmed from increased spending on research and development, increased selling expenses and deprecation related to new subsidiaries of Sinovac Dalian and Changping site of Sinovac Beijing.
 The increased spending on R&D is one of our core strategies to maintain our long term growth opportunity.
 R&D expenses incurred on non-government sponsored projects are not capitalized in our financial statements.
 We expect our R&D spending will have a negative impact on our future net earnings.
 If we keep incurring losses in the future, such losses will have an adverse impact on our working capital, total assets, stockholders' equity and cash flow.
 We cannot assure you that we will not incur additional losses in the future.